 4. The study consisted of only women.
-So, does Hair Essentials work in men?.
+So, do Hair Essentials work in men?

 5. The researchers said Hair Essentials produced a “statistically significant” improvement.
 But, they didn't tell us the p-value of this significant effect.
-It's a statistical term and in clinical research, it's very important.
+It's a statistical term, and it's very important in clinical research.

 Hair Essentials Ingredients